kimtienvu/Girls_In_Tech_Hackathon/README.md

 # Girls_In_Tech_Hackathon
-Repository that holds all the code for the Girls In Tech - Hacking for Humanity (2019)
+Repository for the Girls In Tech - Hacking for Humanity (2019) Project

 Official Project on Devpost: https://devpost.com/software/govet-xnw3fy